Counteracting accent dIscrimination pRactiCes in Education (CIRCE)

 Project members:

-Large team of researchers from several European institutions – among which Prof. Robert Fuchs is one of several PIs
+Large team of researchers from several European institutions – among which Prof. Dr. Robert Fuchs is one of several PIs

 Discrimination can occur on different axes and in various forms.
 In this regard, language appears to be one of the possible axes on which discrimination is experienced.
 Language can, in fact, be classified as a personal attribute, but at the same time, it may also say something about an individual’s ethnic background, gender, sexual orientation, or socioeconomic status.
 Discrimination related to linguistic issues is usually labelled linguicism (Skutnabb-Kangas2016).
 Mechanisms in language discrimination are subtle.
 Research has shown that discrimination on the basis of accent is widespread and tolerated and often operates below the level of consciousness (Gaertner, Dovidio, 2007).
 However, the consequences are often shattering, and linguistic discrimination may have direct consequences on the well-being of individuals in question.
 The new superdiversity of contemporary European societies requires European teachers to be better equipped with the knowledge, skills and competencies needed to prepare students for life in a dynamically changing society that is increasingly multicultural.
 Conscious and unconscious linguistic discrimination by teachers may lead to students from marginalised (linguistic) backgrounds being judged more negatively in their academic achievements.
 Specifically, teachers’ negative attitudes towards non-standard (accented) speech may often be based on the assumption that people with a non-standard accent are not proficient or sufficiently fluent in the language, regardless of their general linguistic competence, or that their non-standard accent is the consequence of a lack of willingness to master the standard language, especially perhaps in the case of speakers with an immigrant background (Boyd 2003).
 Normally, this circumstance leads pupils to feel less valued and discourages them from putting their effort into studying, which may, in the end, become a self-fulfilling prophecy (Gluszek, Dovidio 2010; Russo, Gazi, Koyuncu 2017).